 Some lenders may update more frequently, but this is not as common.
 If you pay off your credit card these days, your account balance will be updated immediately on your credit report.

 Likewise, the updated date is usually on the report, which is valuable information to determine if there are errors or if the updates are correct.
 Now, not all lenders make updates on the same day, which would explain the constant updating of the report in a single month.

-If you make full payment on a large debt, you may significantly increase when you check your score.
+If you make full payment on a large debt, you may find a significant increase when you check your score.

 When should you check your credit score?

 It is recommended to check it once a year, but if you want to access credit or loans in a short period, it is advisable to check it a few weeks before applying.
 Doing it once a month or once every three months is best.